 Upon successful completion of this paper, you will be able to or have:

-- A well-developed ability to describe and critically analyse how different world views influence management and organisation
+- A well-developed ability to describe and critically analyse how different world views influence management & organization

-- Identify the key characteristics of Māori perspectives of management and organization
+- Identify and critically discuss the key characteristics of Māori perspectives of management and organization

 - A well-developed ability to critically discuss the opportunities and challenges that exist for managers using an Indigenous approach both in New Zealand and internationally

-- Critically analyse the assumptions that underlie Indigenous perspectives of management & organisation, and reflect on how might influence practice
+- Critically analyse the assumptions that underlie Indigenous perspectives of management & organization, and reflect on how these might influence practice

 - A well-developed ability to reflect on and understand the relevance of identity and values to the students understanding of and relationships with other stakeholders in the business environment